-Short-term and long-term memory function differently, and different causes may affect each one.
+Short-term and long-term memory function differently, and different issues may affect each one.
 While occasionally forgetting things is a typical sign of aging, some memory issues may indicate an underlying condition.
-Anyone who suspects their memory loss may be a sign of another condition should consult a doctor.

 Short-term memory is the capacity to recall a small amount of information from a recent time period.
 Long-term memory is the capacity to recall memories from a longer time ago.